bareebaree/ESMfold_hallucinations/README.md

 # ESMfold_hallucinations
-# This readme is currently in complete, but it provides an overview and general structure for project, as this is an MSc thesis project in early stages.
+# This readme is currently incomplete, but it provides an overview and general structure for project, as this is an MSc thesis project in early stages.
 ### Project Roadmap

 Overview: Identify why protein language models hallucinate, by generating a series of folds that are hallucinations, then evaluating them.
 Model should be scalable to be able to handle largeamounts of generated folds and initial folds.